Capstone-Projects-2024-Spring/project-thrilltyper/README.md

 This is a software-dominant project with zero outside hardware requirements.
 The Visual Studio Code IDE shall be the biggest requirement to program in JavaScript and Python.
 Experience with Python Flask and JavaScript shall be helpful.
 A computer or server provider shall be needed to act as a server to host the application.

+## Implemented Features

+Single Player - basic timed gameplay
+Robot Opponent Mode - competing against a simulated opponent with difficulties of either easy, medium, or hard Custom Mode - allows user to choose genre for words to type or input a blurb of their own to type User Systems - accounts, logging in, dashboard, and leaderboard Dynamic Mode - generates an easy blurb for the user to type initially and based on the WPM the users has for that it generates a new blurb, and this goes on until time runs out

 ## Collaborators

 [//]: # ( readme: collaborators -start )